Typhoon Goni smashes into the Philippines, heads toward capital

-The powerful storm comes just days after Philippines was already pummeled by another typhoon and, like the rest of the world, is struggling with surging numbers of new coronavirus infections.
+The powerful storm comes just days after Philippines was already pummeled by another typhoon and, like the rest of the world, is struggling with surging numbers of new coronavirus infections and a sputtering economy.

-Reports quoting local officials estimate two casualties so far, including an unidentified woman who died in her home.
-National authorities said they was still confirming the deaths.
+Reports quoting local officials estimate just four casualties so far, including an unidentified woman who died in her home.
+National authorities said they were still confirming the deaths.

 Ahead of landfall, the Philippine Atmospheric, Geophysical and Astronomical Services Administration predicted “catastrophic violent winds and intense to torrential rainfall” and a storm surge over 10 feet (3 meters) — making it “a particularly dangerous situation.”

 The government announced Sunday that almost 347,000 affected people were evacuated, with the National Disaster Risk Reduction and Management Council projecting a total of a million evacuees.
+At 8 a.m., 10 electricity cooperatives lost their power supply.

 In the eastern province of Camarines Sur, a light tower snapped like a matchstick in a video uploaded by a local congressman.
 Another video showed a hanging bridge whipped by the wind, like a jumping rope.

 A dike collapsed in the province of Albay, as water rushed into a residential area.
+The region is the home of the Mayon Volcano, and the rains caused rock slides and mud flows from its slopes that left destruction and debris.
+Experts at the country’s volcano institute warned that further landslides and ash puffs could also still come from the volcano under the influence of the extreme weather.

 In Legazpi City, the provincial capital, the wind blew away the ceiling boards at the airport.

 Airport and train operations in the capital region, Metro Manila, which is in the typhoon’s path, were suspended.